matiullah-karimi/flutter-afghan-datepicker/README.md

 # Afghan Datepicker

-A Dari/Pashto datepicker package for flutter.
+A Dari, Pashto and Persian datepicker package for Flutter.

 ### Installation